geanders/test_directory/coding.md

 with the incident and the actual bug in question (a moth) sat in a display case at the Naval Surface Warfare Center."
 [New Hackers Dictionary, p.
 94]

+> "Computer programs break when they reach an 'edge case', where the user tries to do something that the coder never anticipated."
+[Coders, p.
+272]

 ## R Projects